-The vision presented below expresses the future desired state of Gros Morne National Park in 15 years.
+The vision presented below expresses the future desired state of Gros Morne National Park in 15 years, serving as a foundation for this management plan and for successive management plan reviews.

 An internationally recognized icon of protected areas in Canada, Gros Morne National Park continues to emphasize protection of ecological integrity in all aspects of park management.
 The park welcomes visitors from around the world to explore, recreate and rejuvenate while immersing themselves in the stories, sights and sounds that are found nowhere else.
-Maintaining and improving ecological integrity are the guiding principles of a sustainable tourism ethic that protects the natural and cultural values of the Gros Morne region while providing an array of enriching experiences to a growing number of visitors.
+Maintaining and improving ecological integrity is the foundation of a sustainable tourism ethic that protects the natural and cultural values of the Gros Morne region while providing an array of enriching experiences to a growing number of visitors.
 Collaboration with Indigenous partners and local communities is a hallmark of successful park management that is visible in the following ways:

-- Forest health continues to improve, caribou conservation is a priority, and imperilled salmon populations are recovering; - Indigenous partners and local residents collaborate closely with national park staff and share their culture, stories and warm hospitality with visitors; - Whether hiking, biking, camping, taking photographs or just communing with nature, visitors find a variety of opportunities to make a personal connection to the landscape; - Youth are engaged in leadership opportunities in science, outdoor recreation and community relations; - Innovative infrastructure designs and green technology mitigate impacts on the environment and maintain ecological integrity - Visitors feel welcome and included, and are motivated to stay longer and begin planning their next visit before they have left the park; - Visitors are empowered to make environmentally friendly decisions that reduce their impact on the natural environment, such as supporting conscious waste management; and - Ecosystems are protected and high quality visitor experiences are maintained in iconic areas of the national park.
+- Forest health continues to improve and imperilled salmon populations are recovering; - Threats to Caribou, Arctic hare, and species at risk in the national park are assessed and mitigations implemented; - Indigenous partners and local residents collaborate closely with national park staff and share their culture, stories and warm hospitality with visitors; - Whether hiking, biking, camping, taking photographs or just communing with nature, visitors find a variety of opportunities to make a personal connection to the landscape; - Youth are engaged in leadership opportunities in science, outdoor recreation and community relations; - Innovative infrastructure designs and green technology mitigate impacts on the environment and maintain ecological integrity; - Visitors feel welcome and included, and are motivated to stay longer and begin planning their next visit before they have left the park; - Visitors, partners, stakeholders, and communities are empowered to make environmentally friendly decisions that reduce their impact on the natural environment, such as supporting conscious waste management; and - Quality visitor experiences are provided without impacts on ecosystems in the national park.